HenrikSantos/portal-de-noticias/README.md

 ## Getting Started

+- Rename the file .env.example to .env.local;
+- Inside the .env.local file, change the field with your API KEY from [newsapi.org](https://newsapi.org/);
-First, run the development server:
+- Start the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.